HabitatFramework/UserGuide/interface/interface.rst

 Process Flag
 	Which step in the external OSMM Update process the proposed update was determined.
-Values represent the type of change in the IHS habitat class from the original incid feature to the new incid feature, and the number of sources assigned to the original incid feature, as follows:
+Values represent the type of change in the primary habitat type from the original INCID feature to the new INCID feature, and the number of sources assigned to the original INCID feature, as follows:

 		* 1 = Built to Built (only 1 source)
 		* 2 = Built to Built (two or more sources)